 When you make a gift to Catholic Charities of Oregon of appreciated securities you will get a deduction for the full fair market value of the stock gifted, without having to pay taxes on that appreciated amount.
 This is important for non-itemizers because by giving appreciated stock instead of cash and then using the cash you would have made a gift to purchase the same stock, you can reduce the unrealized gains in your portfolio.
 Over time, this will result in paying less income tax on your portfolio as you replace highly appreciated stock with the same higher basis shares.

-As we get into the Christmas season, continuing to focus on our important work of supporting our community’s most vulnerable and marginalized members fills with gratitude for your continuedsupport.
-Please contact Sarah Granger at email@example.com with any questions or to discuss moving forward with making a gift.
+During the Christmas season, continuing to focus on our important work of supporting our community’s most vulnerable and marginalized members fills us with gratitude for your continued support.
+Please contact Sarah Granger at firstname.lastname@example.org with any questions or to discuss moving forward with making a gift.